 - 4.2 The Core Strategy will set out the vision, objectives and spatial strategy for the City.
-It will review and replace relevant policies in both the Structure Plan and the City of Derby Local Plan Review.
+It will review and replace relevant policies in both the Structure Plan and the City of Derby Local Plan.
 The Core Strategy will be closely integrated with Derby's Community Strategy and will also reflect other key strategies such as the Regional Spatial Strategy and the Local Transport Plan.
-All subsequent DPDs and SPDs will have to be in accordance with this Core Strategy. - 4.3 General development policies set out the criteria against which planning applications for the development and use of land will be considered.
-They ensure that development accords with the spatial vision and objectives set out in the Core Strategy.
-These policies are mainly topic related, focussing on, for example, protecting residential amenity, protecting landscape and natural resources, nature conservation, transport and accessibility issues.
-At present these are set out in the adopted City of Derby Local Plan Review but could be subject to future review.
+All subsequent Development Plan Documents and Supplementary Planning Documents will have to be in accordance with this Core Strategy. - 4.3 General Development Policies set out the criteria against which planning applications for the development and use of land will be considered.
+They ensure that development accords with the spatial vision and objectives set out in the core strategy.
+These policies are mainly topic related, focussing on for example, protecting residential amenity, protecting landscape and natural resources, nature conservation, transport and accessibility issues etc. At present these are set out in the adopted City of Derby Local Plan but could be subject to future review.

-4.4 The Core Strategy will concern broad, strategic, citywide issues and we will therefore be gathering up to date information on the social, economic and environmental characteristics of the city.
+4.4 The Core Strategy will concern broad, strategic, city wide issues and we will therefore be gathering up to date information on the social, economic and environmental characteristics of the City.
 We will also be identifying key issues that need to be addressed and considering options for achieving this.
 Given the broad nature of this document, consultation at this stage will focus on strategic organisations, umbrella groups and groups representing different parts of the community.
-In particular, we will consult with appropriate government agencies, regional bodies, adjacent local authorities, the Derby City Partnership, Derby Cityscape, the Derby Chamber and Business Link and other representatives of business, environmental groups, community and voluntary bodies.
+In particular, we will consult with appropriate Government agencies, Regional bodies, adjacent Local Authorities, the Derby City Partnership, Derby Cityscape, the Derby Chamber and Business Link and other representatives of business, environmental groups, community and voluntary bodies.

-4.5 The early consultation on the general development policies will require input from groups with specialist interest in topic areas such as those listed in paragraph 4.4.
+4.5 The early consultation into the General Development Policies will require input from groups with specialist interest in topic areas such as those listed in paragraph 4.4.

-- 4.6 At this stage we will consult on strategic options and potential policies set out in a preferred options document.
-The main aim will be to encourage as wide a cross section of the community to inspect this document, offer to help them understand it, discuss issues with them and to give them an opportunity to make written comments on it. - 4.7 Methods of Consultation
+4.6 At this stage, we will consult on strategic options and potential policies set out in a draft document.
+The main aim at this stage will be to encourage as wide a cross section of the community to inspect this document, offer to help them understand it, discuss issues with them and to give them an opportunity to make written comments on it.